 Birth Control How to Use Prescription Needed Protects Against STDs Monthly oral contraceptive (the Pill) Take one pill every day as directed.
 Yes No Hormonal Extended-regimen oral contraceptive Take one pill every day for three months as directed.
-Yes No Patch Apply to skin and change weekly.
+Yes No Patch Apply to skin and change weekly .
 Yes No Vaginal ring (hormonal) Insert monthly and leave in place for 21 days.
-Yes No Injection Get injections every three months.
-Yes, injections given in health care provider's office.
-No Hormonal intrauterine contraceptive (IUC) Inserted in the uterus and can remain for up to three or five years.
-Yes, IUC inserted in health care provider's office.
-No Implantable hormonal contraceptive Implanted under the skin of the arm and can remain for up to three years.
-Yes, implanted in health care provider's office.
-No Spermicide Apply every time before sex.
-No No Non-hormonal Diaphragm Insert every time before sex.
-Keep in place for six hours after sex.
-Yes No Contraceptive sponge Insert vaginally.
+Yes No Injection Get injections every three months Yes, injections given in health care provider's office.
+No Hormonal intrauterine contraceptive (IUC) Inserted in the uterus and can remain for up to three or five year Yes, IUC inserted in health care provider's office.
+No Implantable hormonal contraceptive Implanted under the skin of the arm and can remain for up to thre years.
+No Non-hormonal Spermicide Apply every time before sex.
+No No Diaphragm Insert every time before sex.
+Kee in place for six hours after sex. p Yes No Contraceptive sponge Insert vaginally.
 Effective for 24 hours.
-Keep in place for six hours after sex.
-No No Cervical cap Insert every time before sex and keep in place for six hours after sex.
-Yes No Female condom Insert every time before sex.
+Keep in place for six hour after sex.
+No Cervical cap Insert every lime before sex and keep in place for six hours after sex.
+0.00000 No Female condom Insert every time before sex.
 No Yes Male condom Partner must wear every time during sex.
 No Yes (latex or synthetic only) Non-hormonal intrauterine contraceptive (IUC) Inserted in the uterus and can remain for up to 10 years.
 Yes, IUC inserted in health care provider's office.
-No Female sterilization or male sterilization (vasectomy) No action required after surgery.
-No, performed surgically.
+No Female sterilization or male sterilization (vasectomy) No action required after surgery No, performed surgically.
 No